-She has the RCOG accreditation in laparoscopic and hysteroscopic skills.
-In January 2001 after completing her training, she was appointed as consultant at Rotherham General Hospital where she set up a urogynaecology service.
-In 2004 she moved to work closer to home at Queens Hospital Burton.
-Since then has been instrumental in developing an integrated urogynaecology service, ultimately resulted in the unit achieving National Accreditation in 2011 – one of only five units to be recognised in this way in the United Kingdom.
+I graduated in medicine from Glasgow University in 1987 went on to complete my higher training in obstetrics and gynaecology in the West of Scotland, developing an interest in urogynaecology and minimally access surgery during my training.
+I have the RCOG accreditation in laparoscopic and hysteroscopic skills.
+In January 2001 after completing my training, I was appointed as consultant at Rotherham General Hospital where I set up a urogynaecology service.
+In 2004 I moved to work closer to home at Queens Hospital Burton.
+Since then I have been instrumental in developing an integrated urogynaecology service, ultimately resulted in the unit achieving National Accreditation in 2011 – one of only five units to be recognised in this way in the United Kingdom.